kbroniek/leave-system/README.md

 More info https://github.com/MapsterMapper/Mapster/wiki/Mapster.Tool.

 ## Generate security token to the azure B2C

+`not working, I don't know why.
+It is for postman`

 1. Install Azure CLI.
 2. Login to the tenant, e.g.